 You should also be aware that some clinical facilities are fingerprinting students for federal background checks and are randomly screening for drug usage.
 A criminal history may impact your ability to both attend a clinical class at selected clinical sites and receive a Washington State nursing license.
 If you have a criminal history it is important that you determine the impact this will have on your choice of a career.

-50 hours of clinical experience is a required part of this program.
-Prior to participating in any clinical experience, students must show proof of (details provided during first week of class):
+Prior to participating in any clinical experience, students must show proof of: (details provided during first week of class):

 Note: a CPR card received through an internet-based training program is not acceptable for this program.